5up3rc/esdp/README.md

 It requires that the first packet to the controller cryptographically verifies that it is an authorized device before being considered for access to the protected service.
-If visibility is granted, SPA is utilized again to enable the gateway to identify the traffic coming from authorized users and reject all other traffic.```
+If visibility is granted, SPA is utilized again to enable the gateway to identify the traffic coming from authorized users and reject all other traffic."```

 Mutual Transport Layer Security (mTLS) / IPSEC
 -----